zopefoundation/zope.app.wsgi/src/zope/app/wsgi/README.txt

 processed would require us to bring up a lot of Zope 3's system, which would be just a little bit too much for this demonstration.

+We can check the environ after being sent to the app and also see that a key has been set to store user names for use in access logs:

+  >>> 'wsgi.logging_info' in environ
+  True

 Now that we have seen the manual way of initializing and using the publisher application, here is the way it is done using all of Zope 3's setup machinery::